A Computational Framework for Brand Perception

 - Confirmed — conviction has collapsed.
 "They ARE X." The brand is now a fact in the observer's mind.

-Re-collapse is the critical mechanism: when contradicting signals arrive (a scandal, a product failure, a competitor's campaign), conviction dissolves and rebuilds from scratch using all available evidence — not an incremental update, but a full rebuild.
+Re-collapse is the critical mechanism: when contradicting signals arrive (a scandal, a product failure, a competitor's campaign), conviction dissolves and rebuilds from the surviving evidence set — crystallized priors persist, but unstable beliefs are released for reconstruction.
+Not an incremental update, but a full rebuild from whatever evidence remains.
 This explains both brand resilience (strong convictions resist moderate contradiction) and brand crises (overwhelming contradiction forces wholesale re-evaluation).

 Five Coherence Types